taed2-2425q1-gced-upc/TAED2_YOLOs/README.md

 │   └── cards
 │       ├── ModelCard.md
 │       └── DatasetCard.md
+│
 ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
 │
 ├── tests
 │
 ├── metrics
 │
+├── frontend           <- Code for the UI used to test our ML component │
+├── static             <- Folder to store generated documents (cleaned periodically except for the favicon.ico) │
 ├── person_image_segmentation   <- Source code for use in this project.
 │   │
 │   ├── __init__.py             <- Makes person_image_segmentation a Python module
 │   │
 │   ├── config.py               <- Store useful variables and configuration
+│   │
+│   ├── api
+│   │   ├── app.py              <- Code to define the FastAPI application and its endpoints
+│   │   └── schema.py           <- Code to define data models used for responses
 │   │
 │   ├── modeling
 │   │   ├── __init__.py